Plastic Free Shopping: 100+ Best Zero Waste Stores in UK

 Bulk Market, London

 In a hipster railway arch on Bohemia Place, East London Bulk Market offers an ever-increasing range that mostly comes from within 50 miles of the plastic free shop.
-As a social enterprise, Bulk Market aims to be sustainable at every step and are part of the Terracycle UK scheme in which you can drop off hard-to-recycle plastics.
+As a social enterprise, this bulk no waste store aims to be sustainable at every step and are part of the Terracycle UK scheme in which you can drop off hard-to-recycle plastics.
 Along with stocking whole grains, nuts, dried fruits as well as oils and vinegar, this store has recently added to its dairy-free range, now offering nut milk and dairy-free cheese.
 Look out for the goodies that are coming soon, such as kombucha and pet food.

 Mother Works, London